RetroDECK/ES-DE/USERGUIDE.md

 </system>
 ```

-It's important that the ROM files are in one of the supported file extensions, or ES won't find them.
+It's required that the ROM files are in one of the supported file extensions, or ES won't find them.

 The default ROM directory folder is ~/ROMs.
-On Unix this defaults to /home/\<username\>/.emulationstation/ and on Windows it defaults to C:\Users\\<username\>\.emulationstation\
+On Unix this defaults to /home/\<username\>/.emulationstation/ and on Windows it defaults to C:\Users\\<username\>\\.emulationstation\

-Assuming the default ROM directory is used, we need to create a directory corresponding to the **\<platform\>** tag in es_systems.cfg, in this example it's **nes**.
+Assuming the default ROM directory is used, we need to create a directory corresponding to the \<platform\> tag in es_systems.cfg, in this example it's **nes**.

 This would look something like this on Unix and Windows: